DinhLeGaulois2/en_francais/Quiz-HTML-CSS-jQuery/README.md

 # QUIZ Using HTML, CSS and jQuery

 ## Aim
-> To create a **Quiz** quickly without using any database (for one lesson, a chapter, a book, a document, etc.) which could work any where without any installation nor compilation.
+> To create a **Quiz** quickly without using any database (for a lesson, a chapter, a book, a document, etc.) which could work any where without any installation nor compilation.
 >
 > Advantages:
 >    * Work on any device (computer, smartphone);